thepower/power-docs/docs/Community/phase-2/03-download-build-run-docker.md

 We recommend you to use the simple way of building and running the node using [**`docker-compose`**](./02-download-build-run-compose.md).

-Though, if you have multiple operations running in Docker, this manual will help you to build and run the node using Docker.
+Though, if you have multiple operations running in Docker, this manual will help you to build and run the node using Docker image.
 Follow the steps below.

 ## Step 1: Set up your environment